Farhad-Rezwan/myPortfolioOld/README.md

 # myPortfolio
-This is my professional portfolio web application
+This is my professional portfolio web application, Uses AWS and ReactJS